Chicken and Waffles

 What to serve with chicken and waffles?

-No one ever mistook chicken and waffles for light fare, when we served it for lunchtime at the sugarhouse we opted for some greenery to offset the heavy carbs with a tossed salad.
+No one ever mistook chicken and waffles for light fare.
+When we served it at lunchtime in the sugarhouse, we opted for some greenery to offset the heavy carbs with a tossed salad.
 My mom has a great maple balsamic vinaigrette recipe she’s kept in the rotation for years.
 It’s been our family's staple and again didn’t disappoint!
 We didn’t overthink the salad ingredients, we just used what was on hand and everyone was happy.

 How to make chicken and waffles?

 The day prior, or at least a few hours beforehand, prepare your brine by adding the buttermilk, cayenne, paprika, garlic, and onion powder with salt and pepper.
 I’ve added recommended quantities of each ingredient, but feel free to tweak them to your preferred taste.
-The goal with the brine is to have enough to cover the chicken when you add it all together, once together, store it in the refrigerator until you’re ready to bread the chicken.
+The goal with the brine is to have enough to cover the chicken.
+Once together, store it in the refrigerator until you’re ready to bread the chicken.

 For the waffles, I recommend preparing your ingredients beforehand so that while the chicken is resting you can mix them and have them fresh from the iron, or better yet, this job is perfect for an extra set of hands as you don’t want to burn your chicken.
 In order of importance, I would rank fresh warm waffles just below cooking the chicken to the proper internal temperature.

-Up to an hour before you’re ready to start frying the chicken, get together your breading ingredients in a bowl and set up a wire rack so they don’t get soggy from sitting on a plate or baking sheet.
-It’s not the end of the world if you don’t have a wire rack, but it certainly improves your chances of achieving 360 degrees of crispy breading coverage.
+Up to an hour before you start frying the chicken, gather your breading ingredients in a bowl and set up a wire rack so they don’t get soggy from sitting on a plate or baking sheet.
+It’s not the end of the world if you don’t have a wire rack, but it improves your chances of achieving 360 degrees of crispy breading coverage.
 Dredge your chicken in the mixture to coat and set aside on the wire rack, refrigerate for 30-40 minutes for even better results.
-For our meal we double breaded the chicken by putting the breaded piece of chicken back in the buttermilk brine and sending it back through the breading, this will give you a beautiful crust when it’s finished frying.
+For our meal, we double breaded the chicken by putting the breaded piece of chicken back in the buttermilk brine and sending it back through the breading, this will give you a beautiful crust when it’s finished frying.

-For your waffles, sift your dry ingredients of flour, baking powder, and salt through a sifter to get a smooth texture.
-Following this add your liquids (minus the egg whites), once they’re added, very carefully incorporate them together being careful not to over stir.
-While you’re doing this have your mixer (or a helper) beat your egg whites into stiff peaks.
+For your waffles, sift your dry ingredients.
+Following this, add your liquids (minus the egg whites).
+Very carefully incorporate and do not over stir.
+While you’re doing this, have your mixer (or a helper) beat your egg whites into stiff peaks.
 Our blog dedicated to Belgian waffles explains this process in more detail, it’s not as difficult as it sounds.
-Fold in your egg whites and pour them onto your hot waffle iron.
+Fold in the egg whites.
+Following the directions of your waffle iron, start processing the waffles.

-Once your waffles are done, plate your waffle and place a piece or two of the now-cooled-off chicken over the top.
-Generously pour your maple syrup of choice over the top, I recommend Amber Rich Taste and cut it up so you get a piece of chicken, waffle, and syrup for every bite.
+Once your waffles are done, plate a waffle and place a piece or two of the now-cooled-off chicken on top.
+Generously pour your maple syrup of choice over the top, I recommend Amber Rich Taste.
+Cut it up and get a forkful of chicken, waffle, and syrup for every bite.
 Enjoy!

 Waffle Ingredients: